Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Overview

 State Highway 58 is a regional route providing critical east-west access from State Highway 2 to State Highway 1 and is key to the region’s state highway network.
-Over 19,000 vehicles travel this highway daily.
+Over 19,000 vehicles travel on this highway daily.
 It is narrow and windy with many unprotected roadside hazards.

-A safer speed limit of 80km/h was put in place in 2018 following public consultation, and construction of physical safety improvements has been progressing in stages, from east to west.
+Construction of physical safety improvements has been progressing in stages, from east to west.

-• Shared paths around the roundabouts.
+• shared paths around the roundabouts

-• New culverts to manage water flows.
+• new culverts to manage water flows

 • Background

-In 2018 the speed limit was changed from 100km/h to 80km/h.
+In 2018, the speed limit was changed from 100km/h to 80km/h.
 We also addressed some of the high-risk curves west of Mt Cecil Rd, by straightening them and installing a median barrier.

 Close